-But the IACP doesn’t know how many police departments have actually utilized its guideline, and does not track any progress being made by local departments, according to the American Prospect.
+But the Chiefs of Police doesn’t know how many police departments have actually utilized its guideline, and does not track any progress being made by local departments, according to the American Prospect.
 As news accounts of police sexual violence continue to climb, it seems clear that little to no difference is being made.

 Some advocates believe that some sections of the 2003 Prison Rape Elimination Act (PREA), should be applied to those held in police custody or detained on the street or in patrol vehicles.
 PREA mandates that prisons that receive federal money adopt a zero-tolerance policy toward sexual violence.
 PREA established some requirements for independent investigation of prisoners’ accusations of rape and sexual assault, which could benefit those who come forward to report sexual assault by a police officer.

 “I think a lot of the recommendations of the PREA standards would make sense in being translated to sexual abuse that occurs in police custody,” said Christine Kregg, who is program director at Just Detention International.
 “The PREA standards came out of an eight-year collaborative process that involved corrections officials and advocates and survivors, and I think part of what’s happening in the community with police abuse is that we don’t have the kind of information and research that’s needed, frankly.”

 Kregg points out that there are key areas of overlap and similarities in the sexual abuse of people both in police custody on the street, as well as those in brick-and-mortar detention facilities, including abuse of power by officers; the vulnerability of those who come in contact with law enforcement, such as women, LGBT people and people of color; and the impunity of the officials who commit this abuse.
 But PREA independent investigation standards may only result in the police department’s own inspector general handling the investigation, which may not be removed enough from the department for some.